adamscript/Auto-Rigger/README.md

 For my college final project, I created an Auto Rigger which can be used with Autodesk Maya to speed up the rigging process for humanoid 3d characters.

-*Currently working on the documentation*
+*Currently fixing bugs and working on the documentation*

 How to install :
 1. Clone/download the zip file